Skip to main content

 • counting discretionary pay items as usual reference pay.

-You can find the full collection of guidance on the CJRS to help you check previous claims, work out claim amounts and pay grants back on GOV.UK.
-All employers, at the very least, will need to keep records for six years, supporting the grants they have claimed, in case HMRC want to check them.
+You can find the full collection of guidance on the Coronavirus Job Retention Scheme to help you check previous claims, work out claim amounts and pay grants back on GOV.UK.
+All employers, at the very least, need to keep records for six years, supporting the grants they have claimed, in case HMRC want to check them.

-We worked with HMRC to identify common scenarios in the calculation of CJRS grants, and whether they gave rise to errors which require correction.
-As a result, HMRC provided us with the this guidance.
+We have worked with HMRC to identify common scenarios in the calculation of Coronavirus Job Retention Scheme grants, and whether they gave rise to errors which require correction.
+As a result, HMRC provided us with this guidance.

 Offsetting

-If you find you have made a mistake with a claim, you will either have claimed too much grant (known as an overclaim) or you will have not claimed enough grant (known as an underclaim).
+In terms of mistakes with claims, employers would either have claimed too much grant (known as an overclaim) or they would have not claimed enough grant (known as an underclaim).

-HMRC explained to us that employers could offset overclaims and underclaims for different employees in the same claim period.
-Therefore, you only had to repay any overclaim to HMRC to the extent that it was more than any underclaims in the same claim period.
-HMRC gave an example in their guidance.
+HMRC’s position is that employers can offset overclaims and underclaims for different employees in the same claim period.
+Therefore, employers only have to repay any overclaim to HMRC to the extent that it is more than any underclaims in the same claim period.
+HMRC give an example in their guidance.

 The errors must have arisen in the same claim period to be offset.

-An employer, Shiny Window Cleaners, made a number of CJRS calculation errors:
+An employer, Shiny Window Cleaners, made a number of Coronavirus Job Retention Scheme calculation errors:

 • underclaimed by £100 for employee A in July 2021